Silvano315/NLP-for-ChatGPT-Reviews/README.md

 ## Introduction
 The main idea for this project is to explore a Kaggle dataset about ChatGPT reviews using an NLP approach to apply machine learning models for predicting review scores.
 The LIME algorithm is used to evaluate explainability, providing text and feature explanations.
 Additionally, a Docker container is utilized to set up a Django web application for easier interaction with the data and models.

+For a project like ChatGPT, there is an enormous amount of reviews.
+Understanding which ones are valid, explaining why they are valid, or allowing a user to generate a rating from their comment with an added layer of explainability is certainly a step forward in the world of marketing and communication.
+The reasons for these advantages are threefold:
+1. **Enhanced Credibility**
+2. **User Engagement**
+3. **Informed Decision-Making**

 ## Dataset

 ### Kaggle